 Be a Responsible Traveler.

-Everest is extreme, NOT because it’s not doable for everyone but because it’s a global asset and all the travellers should take the responsibility to preserve it.
+Everest is extreme, NOT because it’s not doable for everyone but because it’s a global asset and all the travellers should take the responsibility to protect it.

 If you love travelling, want to explore the world and wish to continue doing it all your life, why would you destroy it?